jamiemill/design-team-wrapped/README.md

 5. Then run `npm run dev` to develop locally.

+## Stubbing the data

+If you set `NEXT_PUBLIC_USE_STUBS=true` you'll a largeish volums of randomly generated data to test with locally.

 ## Deploy on Vercel

 Set the same environment variables on Vercal that you see in the file above,